Would you choose to work 50% harder to get a meeting if you knew you were 6X more likely to get a close?

 That fun fact I learned that has stuck with me ever since?
 It’s this.

 An account was 6X less likely to close when the sales process started one level below the decision-maker.
-Set the meeting one level below the ultimate check writer and it is 6X less likely you will get that check.
+Set the meeting one level below the ultimate check writer and it is 6X less likely you get that check.

 For that management consulting firm, even if the process started a whisper away from the CEO at the Executive VP level, the result was the same.
 It was 6X less likely that this management consulting company walked away with a gig.
 6X.
 That was a fact, not a guess.